 Discreet and discrete are sometimes confused, but they have different meanings and can’t be used interchangeably.
 “Discrete” means “separate” or “distinct.”

-Use QuillBot’s free Paraphraser to help you find the best synonym for “discreet” in your specific context.
+Use Quillbot’s free Paraphraser to help you find the best synonym for “discreet” in your specific context.

-Continue reading: What is a synonym for discreet?
+Read this FAQ: What is a synonym for discreet?

 Synonyms for the adjective discrete include: